Disclaimer: This Article is for Educational Purposes ONLY

 My Story From Fat to Fit, Fit to Cancer, and Life Without TRT

-More than four decades later, between the ages of 56 and 57—from January 2019 to around March or May 2020—I experienced a second major transformation, this time going from fat to fit in just 15 to 17 months.
-In the first 16 weeks alone, I lost 17 pounds, eventually shedding a total of 25 pounds over the course of a year.
+More than four decades later, between the ages of 56 and 57—from January 2019 to March 2020—I experienced a second major transformation.
+I went from a fat 200 pounds to a fit 175 pounds in just 15 months.
+In the first 16 weeks alone, I lost 17 pounds and ultimately shed a total of 25 pounds over the year.

-Midway through this transformation, in July 2019, I faced a second recurrence of testicular cancer, which resulted in the removal of my left—and only remaining—testicle.
-That event marked the beginning of TRT, carefully guided and monitored by my physician.
+Midway through this transformation, in mid-July 2019, I faced a second recurrence of testicular cancer, which resulted in the removal of my right—and only remaining—testicle.
+With no testicles, my body could no longer produce testosterone naturally.
+This marked the beginning of testosterone replacement therapy (TRT), carefully guided and monitored by my physician.

 In November 2021, just a year and a half after my second transformation—and only six months after publishing The Fitness Mindset—I was hit with a third recurrence of testicular cancer.
 Over the next ten weeks, from November 15, 2021, to January 21, 2022, I underwent an intense chemotherapy regimen (Etoposide 204mg and Cisplatin 40.8mg), totaling 40 bags.

-Despite the physical toll, I stayed committed to my fitness routine and continued to exercise throughout treatment.
-At one instance, on December 7, 2021, after 23 days of chemotherapy, a few days after losing my hair, and finishing a 6-hour chemo session, I put my strength to the test and deadlifted 315 pounds for 2 sets of 10 reps!
+Despite the physical toll, I stayed committed to my fitness routine and continued exercising throughout treatment.
+On December 7, 2021—23 days into chemotherapy, just days after losing my hair, and right after a six-hour chemo session—I tested my strength and deadlifted 315 pounds for two sets of 10 reps.

-Chemotherapy drastically affected my body—physically, hormonally, and visually.
-In January 2022, due to a history of elevated prostate levels and blood clots, my doctor discontinued my TRT.
-There’s a widespread belief among oncologists that intramuscular testosterone can fuel prostate cancer, possibly enlarging the prostate and raising PSA levels.
-Although this claim has been widely debunked and shown to be false, it was the basis for my physician’s decision—made again in spring-summer 2023 after another episode of prostate enlargement.
+There’s a widespread belief among oncologists that intramuscular testosterone can fuel prostate cancer, potentially enlarging the prostate and raising PSA levels.
+Although this claim has largely been debunked, it was the basis for my physician’s decision to halt treatment.

 Can a man live with low testosterone?
 Absolutely.